openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 ### ✨ OUR OTHER PLUGINS
-If you like using ElementsKit Elementor addon , then consider checking out our other plugins:
+If you like using ElementsKit Elementor addon, then consider checking out our other plugins:

-[ShopEngine](https://wpmet.com/plugin/shopengine/)  👉 Complete WooCommerce Solution, WooCommerce Builder for Elementor and Gutenberg.
+👉 [ShopEngine](https://wpmet.com/plugin/shopengine/)   Complete WooCommerce Solution, WooCommerce Builder for Elementor and Gutenberg.

-[MetForm](https://wpmet.com/plugin/metform/)  👉 The most flexible and easy-to-use form builder for elementor.
+👉 [MetForm](https://wpmet.com/plugin/metform/)  The most flexible and easy-to-use form builder for Elementor.

-[GetGenie Ai](https://wordpress.org/plugins/getgenie)  👉 AI-powered Content & SEO Assistant for Your Website.
+👉 [GetGenie Ai](https://wordpress.org/plugins/getgenie)  AI-powered Content & SEO Assistant for Your Website.

-[Wp Social](https://wpmet.com/plugin/wp-social/)  👉 Leverage Wp Social to add Social Login, Social Counter, and Social Login to your website.
+👉 [Wp Social](https://wpmet.com/plugin/wp-social/)  Leverage WP Social to add a Social Login, Social Counter, and Social Login to your website.

-[Wp Fundraising](https://products.wpmet.com/crowdfunding/)  👉 Employ the power of Wp Fundraising to create a crowdfunding and donation site with WordPress.
+👉 [Wp Fundraising](https://products.wpmet.com/crowdfunding/)  Employ the power of Wp Fundraising to create a crowdfunding and donation site with WordPress.

-[Wp Ultimate Review](https://products.wpmet.com/review/)  👉 Manage customer reviews with the WP Ultimate Review plugin.
+👉 [Wp Ultimate Review](https://products.wpmet.com/review/)  Manage customer reviews with the WP Ultimate Review plugin.

 Visit  [wpmet](https://wpmet.com/)  to learn more about how to get the best of WordPress with  [Tutorials, Tips & Tricks](https://wpmet.com/blog)!